ManishBaral1/AAA.STATISTICS-FOR-DATA-SCIENCE/README.md

 # Statistics-for-Data-Science-

 **OVERVIEW**
-Here, I have presented the jupyter notebook solutions (that I have done along with my group members) for Final Project Questions for the course  Statistics for Data Science at **Freie University Berlin(FUB)** with Professor Dirk Ostwald.
+Here, I have presented the jupyter notebook solutions (that I have done along with my group members) for Final Project Questions for the course  Statistics for Data Science at **Freie University Berlin(FUB)** with Professor **Dirk Ostwald**.

 [Lectures of Professor Dirk Ostwald](https://www.youtube.com/playlist?list=PLhzkDK3o0fcD_OAgZb-XrP6I6Xko8G_uE)